Day 16 : Docker for DevOps Engineers

 1. Using the docker run Command

-command is your entry point into the world of Docker.
+The docker run command is your entry point into the world of Docker.
 It allows you to start a new container and interact with it through the command line.
 To get started, you can use the classic "Hello World" example.

 docker run hello-world

-image from Docker Hub and runs it in a new container.
+This command pulls the hello-world image from Docker Hub and runs it in a new container.
 You'll see a friendly message confirming that Docker is up and running.

 2. Using the docker inspect Command

-command provides detailed information about a container or image.
+The docker inspect command provides detailed information about a container or image.
 You can use it to retrieve various attributes, including network settings, environment variables, and more.

 For example, to inspect a running container: